Subfly/subfly_website/content/apps/yaba/eula.md

 ### 5.2 Data Loss
 - The Licensor is not responsible for any data loss, corruption, or damage
-- The Licensor is not responsible for CloudKit data loss or corruption
+- The Licensor is not responsible for sync data loss or corruption during transmission
 - The Licensor does not guarantee data preservation or recovery
-- The Licensor does not guarantee CloudKit data preservation or recovery
+- The Licensor does not guarantee successful data synchronization between devices
-- You are responsible for implementing appropriate backup strategies
+- You are responsible for implementing appropriate backup strategies across all devices
-- You are responsible for CloudKit data backup strategies
+- You are responsible for sync data backup strategies
-- The Licensor is not responsible for any consequences of data loss
+- The Licensor is not responsible for any consequences of data loss or failed synchronization

 ### 5.3 Functionality
 - The Software is provided without any guarantees of functionality
 - The Licensor does not guarantee that the Software will meet your requirements
 - The Licensor does not guarantee that the Software will be error-free
 - The Licensor does not guarantee that the Software will be available at all times
-- The Licensor does not guarantee CloudKit synchronization functionality
+- The Licensor does not guarantee server-less synchronization functionality
-- The Licensor does not guarantee CloudKit data availability
+- The Licensor does not guarantee data availability during synchronization

-### 5.4 CloudKit Disclaimer
+### 5.4 Server-less Synchronization Disclaimer
-- CloudKit is provided by Apple Inc. and not by the Licensor
+- Server-less synchronization relies on direct device-to-device communication
-- The Licensor is not responsible for CloudKit service availability
+- The Licensor is not responsible for network connectivity between your devices
-- The Licensor is not responsible for CloudKit data security
+- The Licensor is not responsible for data security during transmission between devices
-- The Licensor is not responsible for CloudKit privacy compliance
+- The Licensor is not responsible for synchronization failures due to network issues
-- The Licensor does not guarantee CloudKit synchronization
+- The Licensor does not guarantee successful peer-to-peer communication
-- The Licensor does not guarantee CloudKit data preservation
+- The Licensor does not guarantee data integrity during transmission
-- The Licensor is not responsible for CloudKit service interruptions
+- The Licensor is not responsible for unauthorized access during data transmission

 ### 5.5 Use at Own Risk
 - You use the Software entirely at your own risk